DerekCresswell/GameDesign11/4 Platformer/3 TileEditor.md

 ![PaletteZIndex](Images/PaletteZIndex.JPG)

 In this case if you wanted the rock and grass to be farther behind, as to not mess with the player, you could create a new palette, select those few sprites, drag them into the palette, and then set the Z index.\
-Using multiple palettes is also useful if you wanted to seperate different biomes or blocks into certain categories.
+Using multiple palettes is also useful if you wanted to separate different biomes or blocks into certain categories.

 ### Colliders